winitzki/scall/tutorial/programming_dhall.md

 However, the Church encoding technique provides a wide range of user-defined recursive types and recursive functions in Dhall.

 Dhall's documentation contains a [beginner's tutorial on Church encoding](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).
-Here, we summarize that technique more briefly.
+This book summarizes the technique and goes into much more technical detail.
 (What the Dhall documentation calls a "recursion scheme" is more appropriately called a "pattern functor" in this book.)

 In languages that do directly support recursive types, one defines types such as lists or trees via "type equations".